vishnudxb/aws-iam-report/README.md

 # aws-iam-report

-Create an AWS IAM Report
+Creating an AWS IAM Report for auditing purpose.

 #### Open list_user.py and add the parameters you want it in the report